-8. Transfer gently the rolled gluten-free sourdough naan to the preheated griddle pan, reduce slightly the heat to a medium level and cook for approximately 3 minutes on the first side or until the top has bubbled up and the bottom has started to become a spotty brown one.
+8. Transfer gently the rolled gluten-free sourdough naan to the preheated griddle pan, reduce slightly the heat to a medium level and cook for approximately 3 minutes on the first side or until the top has bubbled up the bottom has started to become a spotty brown one.
 Flip the naan and cook for an additional 2-3 minutes on the other side.

 9. Remove and place on a clean cloth or paper towel.
 Drizzle cooked naan bread with olive oil and repeat with the remaining dough.

-Tip: I sometimes use this sourdough naan dough recipe to make my favourite gluten-free pizza dough or I use the ready-made naan as a pizza base, just add favourite toppings and place them in the oven for 12-13 min.
+Tip: I sometimes use this sourdough naan dough recipe to make my favourite gluten-free pizza dough or I use the ready-made naan as a sourdough pizza base, just add your favourite toppings and place them in the oven for 12-13 min.

 Store the naan at room temperature in a plastic bag or in an airtight container for up to 3 days.